nvmindmname-alt/RAG-system/readme.md

 - Regulatory updates require manual document refresh
 - Recommend quarterly updates to maintain accuracy

-## Contributing

-Contributions are welcome!
-Feel free to:
-- Report bugs and issues
-- Suggest improvements
-- Add support for additional regulations
-- Improve documentation

 ## License

 This project is licensed under the MIT License - see LICENSE file for details.